About the SRU

 What is the Soldier Recovery Unit

-The Soldier Recovery Unit (SRU) was created to provide personal support to wounded Soldiers who require at least six months of rehabilitative care and complex medical management.
+The Soldier Recovery Unit (SRU) was created to provide personal support to wounded, ill, or injured Soldiers who require at least six months of rehabilitative care and complex medical management.

-The Soldier Recovery Unit closely resembles an Army “line” unit, with a professional chain of command and the integrated Army process that builds on the Army’s strength of unit cohesion and teamwork so wounded Soldiers can focus on healing and transition back to the Army or to civilian status.
-Each Soldier in transition works with a primary care manager (normally a physician), nurse case manager, social worker, and squad leader—who coordinate their care with other clinical and non-clinical professionals.
+The Soldier Recovery Unit closely resembles an Army “line” unit, with a professional chain of command and an integrated Army process that builds on the Army’s strength of unit cohesion and teamwork so that wounded Soldiers can focus on healing and transition back to the Army or to civilian status.
+Each Soldier in transition works with a primary care manager nurse case manager, social worker, and squad leader—who coordinate their care with other clinical and non-clinical professionals.

 The Soldiers at the SRU have one mission—to heal.
-All Soldiers develop a Comprehensive Transition Plan (CTP) with personalized goals that allows them and their families to move forward toward life post-injury.
-To complete the mission of healing and transition, the Soldier in transition is responsible for attending all medical and non-medical appointments with professionals such as primary care managers, nurse case managers, social workers, physical therapists and occupational therapists.
+All Soldiers develop a plan with personalized goals that allows them and their families to move forward toward life post-injury.
+To complete the mission of healing and recovery, the Soldier is responsible for attending all medical and non-medical appointments with professionals such as primary care managers, nurse case managers, social workers, physical therapists and occupational therapists.

 What to Expect?

-Each Soldier in transition will have a unique, personal experience in the SRU, based on their medical condition and treatment requirements.
-Upon entering the SRU, the Soldier will in-process to the new unit through Headquarters and Headquarters Company (HHC).
+Each Soldier will have a unique, personal experience in the SRU, based on their medical condition and treatment requirements.
+Upon entering the SRU, the Soldier will in-process to the new unit through detachment at company level.
 This in-processing includes:

 - Clinical screenings from medical, behavioral, and other health professionals